 Many truck accidents result from the same factors that apply to other motor vehicles: speeding, unsafe lane changes, turning left, failure to negotiate curves properly and unsafe passing.
 However, truck accidents tend to fall into two main categories of negligence: driver error and vehicle maintenance failure.

-Driver error can also include:
+Car Crashes caused by driver error can also include:

 - Fatigue: Long shifts can contribute to drowsy driving, which causes clouded judgment, falling asleep at the wheel and impaired reaction times.